Brackenridge Park Golf Course: Location

 George Washington Brackenridge donated over 100 acres of land to the city to create Brackenridge Park, the park in which the present day Brackenridge Park Golf Course is located.

 Ray Lambert's appointment as City Parks Commissioner in 1915 began a new era for Brackenridge Park.
 Lambert inherited a parks system that was underfunded and growing quickly.
 He immediately asked for almost a threefold increase in budget (to $60,000), and earmarked much of this increase for the further development of Brackenridge Park.
 One of Lambert's major projects was the construction of a public golf course.
 A public course had been advocated by golf enthusiasts for many years as a tourist attraction for the City.
 There were three other courses in San Antonio at that time, all private.
 In October 1915, it was reported that the 18-hole Brackenridge Park golf course was under construction.
 Noted course designer A.W.
 Tillinghast was hired to design and build the golf course.
 A clubhouse was also proposed, as well as a swimming hole "so that after the game the players may enjoy a plunge in the delightful waters of the San Antonio River."

-Currently the historic golf course remains in operation near downtown, and in close proximity to the San Antonio Zoo and Aquarium.
+Currently the historic golf course remains in operation near downtown, and the San Antonio Zoo and Aquarium.
 San Antonio landmarks, the Witte Museum and San Antonio Japanese Tea Gardens, are also located nearby.